 Most people in the UK do their food shopping in the big supermarkets because they stock everything, are often cheaper than smaller shops and are very convenient.
-Most supermarkets are open from around 8.30am and close at 8.00pm.
-Some stay open 24 hours a day.
+Some may even stay open 24 hours a day.

 The main supermarkets in the UK are: